Your Next Stereo Store Visit Might Not Be Anything Like What We Knew From The Past

 Build-It-And-They-Will-Come… ALWAYS FAILS in the Audiophile World

 One online troll who emerged from under his digital bridge last week to find that FutureAudiophile.com’s comments are moderated for the specific reason to not allow people like him to rant without a babysitter, criticized me for writing the same story over and over.
 I actually allowed the comment because he’s somewhat right in his critique.
 On the way back from Capital Audiofest this November outside of Washington D.C.
-I re-wrote an article about how the audiophile hobby is an “or hobby” versus an “and hobby” meaning that if an audiophile has a Mark Levinson amp and wants an Audio Research next, he or she often sells the Levinson to make the upgrade where a watch collector who wears a Rolex wouldn’t dare sell it even if he fell in love with a Patek Philippe that he found on a great deal (tax free?) on vacation.
+I re-wrote an article about how the audiophile hobby is an “or hobby” versus an “and hobby” meaning that if an audiophile has a Mark Levinson preamp and wants an Audio Research next, he or she often sells the Levinson to make the upgrade where a watch collector who wears a Rolex wouldn’t dare sell it even if he fell in love with a Patek Philippe that he found on a great deal (tax free?) on vacation.
 The watch person would add to his collection thus that being an “and hobby”.
-The updated story shows how Chi-Fimodern headphones and other more accusable audiophile components are turning audio into more of an and-hobby.
+The updated story shows how Chi-Fimodern wireless headphones and other more accesable audiophile components are turning audio into more of an and-hobby.
 That story will run in the coming weeks.
 Another story that I’ve written in nearly every publication that I’ve owned and likely on Audioholics.com too is about build-it-and-they-will come for audiophiles.
 There is a long, unsuccessful legacy of audiophile dealers that decide as they become profitable that they will build the best, most impressive audiophile ego showroom to woo an entire city’s worth of consumers to hopefully and loyally buy all of their gear at said location.
 And with about a 100 percent guarantee, every one of these retailers goes right out of business.
 I got to watch the legendary Christopher Hansen Ltd. first hand do just an agonizing feat in 1994 after getting a multi-million dollar investment from a Balinese price to make the former Rolls Royce showroom in Beverly Hills into the world’s best, ultra-high-end salon.
 In less than five years, that store was closed and bankrupt despite architecture and design awards for the swanky digs that I worked at in Beverly Hills.
 Another outrageous audiophile emporium in Oslo, Norway tried the same thing and sold literally every A-list brand know to the world.
 They too went out of business in pretty short order as Europe wouldn’t support such overhead and excess.
 SoundEx, the store that I learned about the hobby from in back in Philadelphia, moved out of their dump-house-stereo-store and built a new construction, 26-room audiophile playground staffed with the best, local sales people and showing every possible very high end system or component known to man at the time.
 They went out of business perhaps faster than any of the others.
 Simply put, it isn’t hard to go out of business in the audiophile retail business.
 Overhead is expensive.
 Insurance is more pricey than you might imagine.
 Human resources for top people aren’t just the cost of commissions, it is a real draw expense every month without any kind of break.
 Flooring millions of dollar’s worth of audio gear also likely requires a line of credit from a bank which comes with both interest and principal costs.
 This is an expensive business to run even if the dollars seem high and the retail profit margins appear to be generous.
 Many more stores fail than success, especially the ones that go for the big time with overhead.

 Smart retailers have changed the game today in positive and creative ways.
 Here are some of their stories and how they are getting both creative and successful.